-- Wholegrains, legumes (beans) and pulses (lentils) provide essential nutrients and fibre that our bodies need;
+- Whole grains, legumes (beans) and pulses (lentils) provide essential nutrients and fiber that our bodies need

-- Wholegrains, legumes and pulses and are cheap and convenient making them easy to include in modern time poor lifestyle;
+- Whole grains, legumes and pulses and are cheap and convenient making them easy to include in a modern time poor lifestyle

-- The earths resources could not support the worlds population if our diets became mainly meat based;
+- The piles of earth resources could not support the world’s population if our diets became mainly meat based

 - You can choose not to eat or reduce grain foods but you must seriously increase your uptake of other plant foods.

-The healthiest diets for optimising weight control recommend:
+The healthiest diets for optimizing weight control recommend:

-- Drinking plenty of water (e.g. bodyweight in kgs x 0.033 = amount in litres to be drunk each day reference Paul Chek);
+- Drinking plenty of water (e.g. bodyweight in kgs x 0.033 = amount in liters to be drunk each day reference Paul Chek)

 - Listen to your appetite and enjoy your food.